In this post, we’re going to show you the different types of paints you can use in paint sprayers.

 Going to paint wood and metal?
 Intend to paint with enamel?
 If your answer to any of these questions is in the affirmative, go for metal enamel.

 As long as there aren’t any chemicals or fumes in the area which you intend to paint, an all-purpose primer would work just fine.

 Types of Spray Paint

 Now that you’ve seen the importance of a primer, let’s turn our attention to the type of paints that are available on the market.
-Note, these paints are suitable for HVLP sprayer, airless paint sprayer or compressed air sprayers.
+Note, these paints are suitable for HVLP sprayers, airless paint sprayers, or compressed air sprayers.

-An amalgam of plastic and water, vinyl is a lightweight paint which is recommended for siding and floors.
-Provided you can afford to pay a bit over the odds, you might also get your hands on a vinyl paint with waterproof and weatherproof capabilities.
+An amalgam of plastic and water, vinyl is a lightweight paint that is recommended for siding and floors.
+Provided you can afford to pay a bit over the odds, you might also get your hands on vinyl paint with waterproof and weatherproof capabilities.